James Morris Gale

 James Morris Gale M. Inst.
 C.E.
-(1830 - 7 September 1903) was a Scottish civil engineer for the Glasgow Corporation Water Works.
+(1830 - 7 September 1903) was a Scottish civil engineer for the Glasgow Corporation Waterworks.
 He is most famous for his work building the Milngavie water treatment works.
 The project directed water from Loch Katrine, 36 miles (58 km) to the north, which required the building of an aqueduct to carry the water to the city of Glasgow by gravity.

 He became a member of the Institution of Civil Engineers on 2 February 1864.

 He was a life member of the Institution of Engineers and Shipbuilders in Scotland and was president from 1867 to 1869.

 Life and career

 Born in Ayr in 1830, Gale was educated at the local Ayr Academy.
 At the age of 14 he moved to Glasgow and worked under his brother, William Gale, who was engineer to the Gorbals Water Company.

 To extend his knowledge of engineering he attended the University of Glasgow, and studied under William Rankine.